 What is inflation risk?

 Inflation risk is the danger of your money losing its purchasing power over time.
-Products become more expensive because of inflation — as we’re starting to see once again — and you need your money to grow at a similar pace if you want to maintain your lifestyle.
+Products become more expensive because of inflation — as we’re seeing right now — and you need your money to grow at a similar pace if you want to maintain your lifestyle.

 A common measure of inflation is the Consumer Price Index (CPI).
 It uses the prices of consumer goods and services to determine the annual inflation rate.
-For most of the past decade, inflation has been around or below 2%.
+For most of the past decade, inflation was around or below 2%.

 Inflation is unlikely to remain that low for the duration of a 20- or 30-year retirement, so retirees should plan for higher rates.
 While we haven’t seen double-digit inflation since the early 1980s, it’s not unusual to see rates in the range of 3% to 4%.
-In fact, the Federal Reserve Bank of Minneapolis currently projects that the inflation rate for 2021 will be 4.8%.
+In fact, the Federal Reserve Bank of Minneapolis currently estimates that the inflation rate for 2021 was 4.8%.